Latin Kings

 In 1966 the Latin Kings also conquered the Young Sinners.
 One of the Sinner’s leaders named Charlie came to Pete’s clubhouse and challenged the Latin Kings all by himself.
 Although this move was gutsy it proved to be dangerous and costly.
 Charlie was beaten so severely he was hospitalized for two months.
 The founder Nelson F also known as Tarzan then disbanded the club.

 Since their formation in 1964 Latin Kings had always been involved in the drug trade; however, the drug trade did not run their organization just like all other gangs in the 1960s.
 Latin Kings also took pride in flushing out unauthorized drug dealers in their communities by robbing those dealers.
-King Papo himself used to rob heroin dealers alongside Spanish Lord leader Big Gato; however, the two men tended to indulge in the heroin they snatched until the both developed addictions.
+King Papo himself used to rob heroin dealers alongside Spanish Lord leader Big Gato in the late 1960s; however, the two men tended to indulge in the heroin they snatched until they both developed addictions.
 King Papo soon fell into an addiction entering the 1970s and much of the Latin Kings had also fell into addiction which caused the organization to face possible extinction as the sections became more disorganized.

 In June of 1971, Raul Gonzales and another high-ranking north side member of the Latin Kings Gustavo “Hercules” Colon caught court murder charges back to back.